JeffJetton/atari-examples/bbones/bbones4.md

         txs
 ```

 As before, we're going to use X as the index of our loop.
-But we'll *count down from $FF to $00* instead of going up from $00 to $FF.
+But we'll count *down* from `$FF` to `$00` instead of going up from `$00` to `$FF`.
 The nice thing is that, after the above lines of code have finished executing, X is still set to `$FF`, which happens to be exactly where we want it to be!